jsvenson/swl-notes/Secret World Notes.md

 >
 > The mournfulness of darkness, the joy of beloved and dead brothers.
 He tells me to bring the cop.
 Bring it where my hate started.

 And I believe all that means go back to the bridge over Lover's Creek, "where my hate started."
+(943, 801), in the river slumped against the bridge support.

 -----